Forget the whole Capitalism/Socialism thing. Neither left-wing nor right-wing economists know how the economy works.

 For a start, the household sector’s budget is balanced, i.e. C=Yw.
 From this follows that macroeconomic profit is zero.
 The market-clearing price is given by P=W/R and from this follows W/P=R, i.e. the real wage is equal to the productivity.
 The workers get the whole product.

-Now, the owner of the single macroeconomics firm can do what he wants, i.e. lengthen the labor time or cut wages, nothing happens to profit and the real wage.#4 In Marx’s impeccable logic: “From nothing comes nothing.
+Now, the owner of a single macroeconomics firm can do what he wants, i.e. lengthen the labor time or cut wages, nothing happens to profit and the real wage.#4 In Marx’s impeccable logic: “From nothing comes nothing.
 The capitalist class cannot draw more out of circulation than they throw into it.”
 They throw Yw in and get C out and because of C=Yw macroeconomic profit is zero.

 The business sector can only get more out of the circulation if the household sector throws more in, that is, if the household sector deficit-spends/dissaves.
 This is what the most elementary version of the Profit Law says, i.e. Q≡−S. The logical minimum condition of deficit spending is a banking system that lends money to the households.